Credit Card: What It Is and How It Works

 • A credit card is borrowed money, not free money — you can spend up to a limit, but you must pay it back.

-• The safest beginner approach is simple — start small, understand interest, and never spend more than you can comfortably repay.
+• The safest beginner approach is simple: start small, understand the bill, pay on time, and never spend more than you can comfortably repay.

 Credit Card Basics

-What Is a Credit Card and How Does It Work?
+Credit Card: What It Is and How It Works

-A credit card is a tool that lets you buy now and pay later, up to a limit set by the issuer.
+A credit card lets you borrow money up to a limit and pay it back later.
 Used carefully, it can help you build credit history.
-Used carelessly, it can create debt, interest charges, and long-term financial stress.
+Used carelessly, it can create interest charges, fees, debt, and expensive beginner mistakes.

 You borrow first